RealKinetic/locust_k8s/Blog_part_1.md

     $ cd locust_k8s

-And run the following commadn to run the server:
+And run the following command to run the server:

     $ ./example_server